aimms/documentation/webui/map-widget.rst

 Ordering and deleting node/arc sets
 -------------------------------------

 The ordering of the added node/arc sets may be changed by hovering over the title bar of the set and then clicking on the respective button, to move up or down.
 An entire node/arc set may be deleted by clicking on the bin icon.
 These options are illustrated in the following picture:

 .. image:: images/MapV2-Nodes-UpDownDelete.png
     :align: center

+The order of nodes sets determines which node sets should be drawn on top of others in case there are overlapping nodes.

 Miscellaneous options
 -----------------------